addyosmani/backbone-fundamentals/chapters/06-bbb.md

 ### config.js

-A RequireJS configuration object allows us to specify aliases and paths for dependencies we're likely to reference often (e.g jQuery), bootstrap properties like our base application URL and `shim` libraries that don't support AMD natively.
+A RequireJS configuration object allows us to specify aliases and paths for dependencies we're likely to reference often (e.g., jQuery), bootstrap properties like our base application URL, and `shim` libraries that don't support AMD natively.

 This is what the config file in Backbone Boilerplate looks like: